Limon-0007/bistro-boss-client-side/README.md

 Live site link: https://bistro-boss-f42c0.web.app/

 Features:
-*A user can add product to cart, remove from cart, order any product by using local and international payment method.
+*An user can add product to cart, remove from cart, order any product by using local and international payment method.
 *Admin can add products, remove/delete any product, edit products, manage all users, make an admin to an user and so more.

 Technologies: